robcarver17/pysystemtrade/docs/production.md

 FIXME: An intraday sampling would be good

 ### Roll adjusted prices (whenever required)

-Allows you to change the roll state (FIX ME DISCUSSION) and roll from one priced contract to the next.
+Allows you to change the roll state and roll from one priced contract to the next.

 Python:
 ```python